jumpjet71/biodome/README.md

 * `grunt dist`: Concatenate, and copy, CSS, JavaScript and image assets into `/dist`.
 * `grunt test`: Run all server js and all client JavaScript [Mocha](http://visionmedia.github.io/mocha/) unit tests headless in [PhantomJS](http://phantomjs.org/).
 * `grunt watch`: This is a developer convenience method for watching JavaScript and CSS file and automatically building them whenever you save.

+### Running The Project

+The project is comprised of different running modes.

+* `grunt run-test-mode`: To run the application in test mode.
+* `grunt run-dev-mode`: To run the application in development mode.